oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

        ```

        Confirm the password.
+       Optionally you can also clone the PDB into a different CDB by clicking on 'Clone the Pluggable Database into a different Container Database'

     5. Click on the magnifier to update the DATABASE HOST credentials of the source PDB.
 Choose **Named Credentials** and select **ORACLE**

 6. Verify all the details as shown below and click **CLONE**